uskat/ios-homeworks2/README.md

-ios-homeworks2
+# VK messenger
-## This is first course work's repository.
+### This is first course work's repository.
-_VK messenger (Profile, Posts, Photos collection, some animation, etc)_
+_Description: Profile, Posts, Photos, with animation, etc_

+_Used: NavigationController, CollectionView, TableView, Delegates, practice in some Animation and Gestures_